johnhess/time-travel/timetravel.md

 * We were perfectly happy with our (slow & limited) recursive fibonacci number calculator, but one of our labmates is using our code and pesky, such as labmates are, they need it to calculate really big fibonacci numbers
 * We get to go with the famous and passive agressive (in some circles) "Pull Requests Welcome!"
     * In other words, you want it, you write it!
-    * Plus, we can optionally pull those changes back into our master version!
+    * Plus, we can optionally pull those changes back into our main version!

 ---